sandropapais/2D_feature_tracking_systems_comparison/README.md

 ## Results

+Various combinations of the 7 detectors and 6 descriptors chosen were run with a brute-force matcher using a k-nearest-neighbour selector and descriptor distance ratio of 0.8.
+The resulting number of features and time of computation for 10 image dataset is shown below.

 <img src="out/summaryResults.png" width="615" height="426" />

 BRISK detector with BRIEF descriptor gives the most keypoint matches for the dataset, with 189 keypoint matches per frame on average in	24.1 ms across 10 images.